MelissaFlores2002/teamBuilder/README.md

 Goal: Code in firebase 1/2 the code at least finished for the Login and Signup screens.

-What got finished ~
+What got finished ~ Coded in a dropdown menu, almost complete however I continue to struggle with some of the errors its throwing at me since I have had to code it in manually.
+I worked some more on the segue for after you sign up, but its still not working.

 Day 4 -

 Goal: All Code and buttons connected along with firebase finished for all Login and Signup screens.

-What got finished ~
+What got finished ~ Login/Signup page done!
+Got the username screen to work.
+Started learning about collectionviews and cells to impletement them.
+Looked at libraries for a good drop down menu to use.
+Home screen is almost complete.

 Day 5 -